 She is currently working on a new book: A Single View: Family Life and the Unmarried in Georgian England, which analyzes family relations across the lifespan of never-married men and women.

 Prof. Harris has completed fellowships at the Center for 17th and 18th-Century Studies at UCLA’s William Andrews Clark Library and the Newberry Library in Chicago.
 She teaches European history, introductory genealogical methods, English paleography, advanced British genealogical methodology courses, and women’s studies.
 She currently serves as the director for the Family History Program at BYU.

-Research InterestsEarly modern Britain, particularly families, women, gender, and poverty
+Research InterestsEarly modern Britain, particularly families, women, gender, poverty, and genealogy.

-Teaching InterestsBritish family historical research methods, paleography, European women's history, women's studies, British history
+Teaching InterestsBritish family historical research methods, paleography, European women's history, women's studies, British history, history of European families.

 Licenses and Certifications